About me

 A dream fulfilled on the Llyn

-We’re trying to manage our holding along Permaculture lines.
-Permaculture is a way of thinking about, designing and using your environment so it is resilient and sustainable.
-So we’re developing a forest garden, growing annual and (increasingly more) perennial vegetables.
-We’re not completely self sufficient, but we’re aiming at ‘optimum sufficiency’ given our land, time and energy resources.
+We’re not completely self sufficient, but we aim at ‘optimum sufficiency’ given our land, time and energy resources.
 We keep chickens and in the past have kept geese, ducks, turkeys and pigs.

 My food loves